 Use & Permissions

-Natural Resources Journal (NRJ) is an open access legal journal which means all content is freely available without charge to the user or his/her institution for educational purposes.
+NRJ is an open access legal journal which means all content is freely available without charge to the user or his/her institution for educational purposes.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 This is in accordance with the Budapest Open Access Initiative definition of open access.

 This NRJ has been open access since 2010, providing all articles for free with no embargo period.
 NRJ provides immediate open access with the goal of making legal research available to individuals as part of a global knowledge system.